quale-quest/sql-mvc/Install.md

 #Linux (ubuntu 14):
 **Instructions for other OS'es to follow - but you get the idea.**
+*Windows will have issues with bash scripts and compiled UDF but instructions will follow.*

 sudo su # if you are not already root